 Lotto Millionaire Raffle

-Occasionally, Lotto Millionaire Raffle offers multiple £1 million awards in a single draw, often to celebrate special events.
-In April 2016, the game marked the beginning of the tenth series of Britainís Got Talent, which was sponsored by Lotto, by creating ten millionaires.
-On 10th October 2015, the first Lotto Millionaire Raffle draw saw the game distribute 25 top-tier prizes to mark the first Lotto draw under the new rules.
+Occasionally, the National Lottery offered multiple £1 million prizes in a single draw, often to celebrate special events.
+In April 2016, the game marked the beginning of the tenth series of Britain’s Got Talent, which was sponsored by Lotto, by creating ten millionaires.
+On 10th October 2015, the first Lotto Millionaire Raffle draw saw the game distribute 25 top-tier prizes.

-As with a traditional raffle, you have a better chance of winning a Lotto Millionaire Raffle prize if fewer people are playing.
-Every Lotto ticket holder is entered into the supplementary game too and, with more players tending to enter on Saturday than on Wednesday and more tickets being sold for games with a bigger jackpot than a smaller one, the odds fluctuate from draw to draw.
+As with a traditional raffle, you had a better chance of winning a prize if fewer people were playing.
+Lotto sales have traditionally always been higher on a Saturday than a Wednesday, while more tickets are usually sold when the jackpot is large, so the odds did fluctuate from draw to draw.

-Here are the estimated odds of winning, based on expected ticket sales for a regular Lotto Millionaire Raffle draw with 21 prizes:
+The following table shows how the estimated odds of winning were different, based on expected ticket sales for a regular Lotto draw with 21 raffle prizes: